This study aims to numerically and experimentally evaluate the efficiency of vibrating barriers in the urban environment.

 The construction industry successfully introduced devices such as isolators and dampers to mitigate dynamic vibrations induced by earthquakes but such devices are rarely used for the protection of existing buildings, as they require substantial alteration of the original structure.

-The project studies the efficiency of the novel vibrating barriers to improve the seismic resilience in urban areas.
+The project studies the efficiency of novel vibrating barriers to improve the seismic resilience in urban areas.